Italian prosecutors open probe against Roche, Novartis

 Novartis has also strongly denied the regulatory decision and pledged to appeal.

-(Reporting by Mario Sarzanini in Rome and Caroline Copely in Zurich; Writing by Steve Scherer; Editing by Erica Billingham and Sophie Walker)
+(Reporting by Mario Sarzanini in Rome and Caroline Copely in Zurich; Writing by Steve Scherer; Editing by Erica Billingham)